rochellev/Tamagotchi/README.md

-# Weekday Calculator
+# Tamagotchi
-### By Rochelle Roberts
+### By Rochelle Roberts and Joseph Tubridy

 ---

 ## Description
-* This program calculates the day for any given date.
+* Can you keep your Tamagotchi alive?
+Feed and play with your pet

 ## Technologies Used